25 Resume Profile Examples: Profile Summary For Any Job

 George

-Certifications should be added in different sections of the resume depending on whether they are critical or not.
+Certificates should be added in a dedicated "Certifications" section on your resume.
 Critical certifications should be added front and center: by your name, in your resume summary, or in your work experience section.
-Extra certifications can go before your education and after your experience.
+Extra certifications can go after your education and work experience.

 Nightmare.